About TLC

 Laura Brinckerhoff — Vice President

 Laura is a Tucson Native, a Licensed Professional Counselor and certified Advanced Compassionate Bereavement Facilitator through the Miss Foundation.
 Following years of cascading losses, Laura turned her personal and professional lens to understanding and supporting the grief process.
 She attended TLC’s Pilot workshop, read extensively and by May of 2021 completed her initial and advanced training with Joanne Cacciatore, PHD (Bearing The Unbearable) Her private practice is now focused on helping people navigate their grief journeys.
+Additionally, she worked as a Substance Abuse/Recovery Counselor since 1990.

 Laura is a Tacheria School of Spiritual Direction Graduate (2018) and a legal Animist Minister through the Web of Life, Animist Church (2020).
 Laura is an animal tender, a writer and a lifelong learner, always digging deeper for insight, self awareness and growth in order to better serve others and our planet.
+She is delighted to be of service through the TLC board to carry the message of compassionate grieving and support to the Tucson community.

 Abby Hungwe — Treasurer